Mississippi Cold Case: People involved

-Charles Marcus Edwards

-Charles Marcus Edwards is a deacon at a church in Meadville, Mississippi and a self-declared klansman.
+Charles Marcus Edwards is a deacon at a church in Meadville, Mississippi and a self-declared former Klansman.
 In 1964, Edwards, along with Seale, faced state murder charges for the deaths of Moore and Dee.

 In the documentary, Thomas Moore, the brother of the murdered Charles Moore, seeks justice for the unpunished killing of Charles and Henry.
 Thomas confronted Edwards in Meadville, Mississippi, but at first Edwards didn't want to discuss the murder case.
 All Edwards said was "I ain't guilty of that."
 Edwards confessed during FBI questioning, but he was given immunity in exchange for this testimony against James Ford Seale.
 Edwards would testify in the 2007 trial which saw Seale convicted.
 In his testimony, Edwards stated that he saw the victims stuffed alive into the trunk of Seale's car and then driven away to a farm.
 He also stated that Seale attached heavy weights to the two boys and then dumped them alive into the river.
 Edwards himself would be indicted for aiming a shotgun at the victims while Klan members beat them, but was later given immunity in exchange for his testimony.

+During a short recess in the trial, Edwards apologized to the relatives of Moore and Dee and asked them for forgiveness.